 The Jack’s commitment to giving a platform to exciting new work under the artistic direction of Kate Bannister cannot be ignored.
 Pool is one of a number of pieces of new writing in the theatre’s Write Now Festival.
 It is everything Fringe theatre can achieve and more.
 Pool, Tom Harvey.
 PostScript Journal

 McGrath’s inspired writing fleshes out believable characters and mines the dramatic wealth from coming to terms with the past.
 It deserves to be seen by as big an audience as possible.
 Botticelli’s Angels, Gemma Mills McGrath.
 Female Arts

 The show is compelling simply for the double virtue of it being excellently written and well-cast.
 The entire team of No Rhyme is to be congratulated on an excellent production.
 No Rhyme, Melanie Pennant.
 A Younger Theatre

 I would truly recommend you to go and see it.
 The music was spectacular, the acting was amazing, the storyline had the audience captured from start to finish.
 Definitely make time to go and see this before it finishes.
 No Rhyme.
 Remotegoat

 The Jack must be commended for its dedication to new writing… its distinctive programmes and intimate space offer rare opportunity for local talent to thrive.
 And with Emoticon, thrive it certainly did.
 Emoticon.
 Melissa Bubnic.
 The Gay Stage

-The Festival is supported by the London Borough of Lewisham, Arts Council England, and The Unity Theatre Trust.
+The Festival was supported by the London Borough of Lewisham, Arts Council England, Acorn Estates Ltd, Roullier White and The Unity Theatre Trust.

-For further information on past production, please see our Write Now Writers and Archive pages.
+For further information on all past production, please see our Write Now Writers and Archive pages.